 This is to certify that was

-Students' Name
+, Students' Name

-accepted to the Program on Date
+accepted to the Program on

-and withdrew from the program or nfor the following
+and withdrew from the program or Date

+1 8 Date

 reason(s):

-Place a check r nark in the appropriate blank
+Place a check n nark in the appropriate blank

-1. Personal or health reasons 2.
-Financial status 3.
-Transferring to another program 4.
-Program is too intense for me 5.
-Violation of program rules 6.
-Academic failure 7.
-Relocating 8.
-Other If you choose OTHER, please exp n
+1. Personal or health reasons

+2. Financial status

+3. Transferring to another program n

+4. Program is too intense for me

+5. Violation of program rules

+6. Academic failure

+7. Relocating

+8. Other

+If you choose OTHER, please exp plain under the comment section.

 COMMENTS

 Student's Signature Program Director's Signature

+biddent's bignature 1 Togram Director 5 Signature

 Date Date